tessel/t2-docs/API/Hardware_API.md

 **tessel.reboot:**

 Power cycle the board.
 This will clear RAM and restart the program once reboot is complete.
+This can be done with the [`t2 reboot`](/API/CLI.html#tessel-management) command as well.

 ```
 tessel.reboot();